 In Fall 2016 the Commission held a series of Town Hall meetings to share with member institutions the plans that have emerged from the work group sessions and to provide opportunities for members to share their comments on those plans.
 At each Town Hall meeting, Dr. Robert Clark, the chair of the Steering Committee for the Process-Change Project, presented an overview of the work to date and invite feedback.
 This was in preparation for a final presentation at the Commission's Annual Conference in December and a second-stage vote by member institutions.

-For details about the planned process changes and a video of the Town Hall presentation, visit www.msche.org/?Nav1=NEWS&Nav2=NEWSROOM&Nav3=PROCESSREVIEW.
+For details about the planned process changes, visit www.msche.org/?Nav1=NEWS&Nav2=NEWSROOM&Nav3=PROCESSREVIEW.

 Regional Accreditors Announce Efforts to Improve Public Understanding of Commission Actions